saqibdola/SPM-in-PVS/README.md

 # Sequential Pattern mining use on PVS proofs.
-# Detail on SPMF can be found at: https://github.com/philfv/spmf
+# Detail on SPMF can be found at: https://github.com/philfv/spmf and http://www.philippe-fournier-viger.com/spmf/